DIVE IN: Building skills & confidence in Interpreting

 Program Information

-View a draft calendar of the Dive In program here.
+View the Draft Schedule of the Dive In program here.

 The CATIE Center will be able to accept approximately 20 participants in the cohort program.
 For those who are not accepted, you are encouraged to take part in the offerings for Stepping Stones for Novice Interpreters.